-Jackie, the film by Chilean director Pablo Larrain, hit American screens this weekend, accompanied by scores of stories resurrecting speculation about the experiences of former First Lady Jackie Kennedy.
+Jackie, the film by Chilean director Pablo Larrain, hit American screens this winter, accompanied by scores of stories resurrecting speculation about the experiences of former First Lady Jackie Kennedy.
 One question writers and film reviewers ask is, what did she know about her husband’s infidelities?

 I was interested to find that the filmmakers agreed with my research for “Why They Stay”: that Jacqueline Kennedy was by turns pragmatic and bereft about her husband’s seemingly compulsive sex outside of their marriage.

 When Jack Kennedy took office in 1961, the couple had been married for seven years.
 As president, he became consumed with almost daily sexual liaisons, according to the many accounts of their White House days.
 Both Jack Kennedy and Jacqueline Bouvier had been raised to regard philandering outside of marriage as a natural male privilege.